khulnasoft/tracker/docs/docs/events/custom/golang.md

 # Golang Signatures

-There are 2 ways you can get your own golang signatures working with tracker.
+There are 2 ways you can get your own golang signatures working with tracee.

 1. **Built-In Golang signatures**

     !!!
 Tip
-        This is the preferred way to get your own golang signatures integrated into Tracker, as you will find in the next part of this page, but it needs a better end-user experience (being worked).
+        This is the preferred way to get your own golang signatures integrated into Tracee, as you will find in the next part of this page, but it needs a better end-user experience (being worked).

-    In order to get your golang signature compiled with tracker, you can create a file called `signatures/golang/signature_example.go` and place the following code in it:
+    In order to get your golang signature compiled with tracee, you can create a file called `signatures/golang/signature_example.go` and place the following code in it: